For daily wit & wisdom, get the Almanac newsletter.

 Since flowers (and vegetables) planted in the ground have a larger area for their roots to run, they are a little more self-sufficient than those confined to containers.

-The rule of thumb is 1 inch of water a week during the growing season, but we all know that some thirsty plants require more than that, while deeply-rooted perennials and xeric plants are just fine with less.
+The rule of thumb is 1 inch of water a week during the growing season, but we all know that some thirsty plants require more than that, while deeply rooted perennials and xeric plants are just fine with less.

 • What is 1 inch of water?
-This means a one-inch deep layer of water over the entire soil surface that needs watering.
-The formula is essentially 1 inch of water per 1 square foot = 0.62 gallon.
+This means a 1-inch-deep layer of water over the entire soil surface that needs watering.
+The formula is essentially 1 inch of water per 1 square foot = 0.62 gallons.
 If you wish to get a sense of how much water that is, place 4 or 5 tuna cans (straight-sided) around the garden during a rainfall.
 When 1 inch of water from rain has collected in the containers, that indicates that 1 inch of water was applied to the soil.

 • The easiest way to measure soil wetness is to buy a soil moisture meter; you can find them online for less than $10.

-• But nothing beats the finger test.
-Stick your finger into the soil about 2 inches down and if it’s dry, it’s time to drag out the hose.
+But nothing beats the finger test.
+Stick your finger into the soil about 2 inches down, and if it’s dry, it’s time to drag out the hose.

-flower beds
+flower beds surrounded by pavement

 Paving around this flower bed adds even more heat during the hottest part of the day, so these plants will require more water than those in other beds.